 Horsetail is an extremely invasive and deep-rooted weed that can take over a lawn or garden seemingly overnight.
-To kill horsetail weeds down to the root, you will need to apply weed-killers containing 2,4 D Amine or halosulfuron-methyl.
-To kill horsetail surface growth, use natural compounds with vinegar, along with a regimen of spore-cutting and hand-pulling to get rid of horsetail.
+To kill horsetail weeds down to the root, you will need to apply weed killers containing active ingredients like 2,4-D Amine, halosulfuron-methyl, or Triclopyr.
+These herbicides will kill weeds at the surface level as well.

 Keep in mind that horsetail is an extremely tenacious plant, with root networks that extend several feet deep and can spread as far as 20 feet in diameter.
 As long as there is even a small portion of root in the soil, horsetail can resprout.
 Killing horsetail is a serious challenge, but it can be accomplished in a few ways.

 Horsetail is a perennial which can be identified by upright shoots with round, needle-like “leaves” growing around the central stalk.
 It gets its name from its resemblance to a horse’s tail, but has also been compared to a bottle brush.
 Young horsetail resembles the end of a pine tree branch, although it is a more vibrant green than most pines.

 Horsetail is a member of the fern family.
 Like its cousins, it prefers moist soil and can thrive in low-light, low-oxygen conditions.
 It typically grows well in acidic soils with high volumes of sand and/or clay.

 The Do’s: 5 Ways on How to Remove Horsetail Weeds